-Working at Home versus Working from Home (PART 2)
+Working at Home versus Working from Home in 2020 (PART 2)

 Working from/at home has been a convenience for some and an inconvenience for others.
 The preceding article ‘Working from Home versus Working at Home (PART 1)’ alludes to the fact that during this crisis, our present home conditions have impacted the way we work but essentially we are working remotely.
 Further, it questions how leaders set up their employees for success during this crisis and how we as leaders and human resources professionals continue in good stride.
 Performance is, therefore, a major concern surrounding this new norm.
 I had the pleasure of speaking with Ms. Alisha Sealy, who provided clarity and quite a thought-provoking conversation on performance challenges from the perspective of both the employee and the employer (leader) based on her past and present experience.